 There are approximately 200 Sahabah (radiyallahu ‘anhum) that have reported these warnings.

-(Fathul Bari, Hadith: 110 and Tadribur Rawi, vol. 5 pg.
+(Fathul Bari, Hadith: 110 and Tadribur Rawi, vol. 5, pg.
 207)

-The Message of Imam Bukhari (rahimahullah)
+The Message of Imam Bukhariy (rahimahullah)

-In fact, Imam Bukhari (rahimahullah) has done the same in his Sahih.
-After the chapter which discusses the Hadith: “Let those present convey to those who are absent” (chapter no. 38 of the Chapter of Knowledge) Imam Bukhari (rahimahullah) cites the following chapter:
+In fact, Imam Bukhariy (rahimahullah) has done the same in his Sahih.
+After the chapter which discusses the Hadith:

 “Chapter on the sin of one who lies about Rasulullah (sallallahu ‘alayhi wasallam)”

-By first encouraging the reader to convey the message and following it up with the caution against fabrications, Imam Bukhari (rahimahullah) has passed a subtle message to those involved in spreading Hadith, that such people be cautious and avoid quoting unauthentic narrations.
+By first encouraging the reader to convey the message and following it up with the caution against fabrications, Imam Bukhariy (rahimahullah) has passed a subtle message to those involved in spreading Hadith, that such people be cautious and avoid quoting unauthentic narrations.

-(See ‘Umdatul Qari, vol. 2 pg.
+(See ‘Umdatul Qari, vol. 2, pg.
 207)

 Strict Criteria